merchise/xotl.ql/docs/source/monads.rst

 Large collections
 =================

-Although this module is not meant for execution of this operations, and thus truly large collections are out the question, we have a `LazyCons`:class: class that allows to represent large collections.
-However, the current definition of `Foldr`:class: makes unpractical to really work with them.
+Although this module is not meant for execution of these operations, and thus truly large collections are out the question, we have a `LazyCons`:class: class that allows to represent large collections.
+However, the current definition of `Foldr`:class: makes it unpractical to really work with them.

 .. autoclass:: LazyCons(x, xs)